7 Tyers Gate

 London SE1 3HX

-Nominated Best UK Feature on its premiere at Raindance Film Festival, The Inheritance won the Raindance Award at 2007 British Independent Film Awards, and Tim was nominated Best Producer at 2008 BAFTA Scotland New Talent Awards.
-The Inheritance toured festivals and cinemas, and was released on DVD together with a 60 minute documentary showing how to make a micro-budget award-winning feature.
+Tim set up Lyre Productions to make contemporary feature films.
+He wrote & produced The Inheritance - the award-winning indie Scottish road movie directed by Charles-Henri Belleville.
+Nominated Best UK Feature at Raindance Film Festival, The Inheritance won the Raindance Award at 2007 British Independent Film Awards, and Tim was nominated Best Producer at 2008 BAFTA Scotland New Talent Awards.
+The Inheritance played 12 film festivals and toured cinemas, and was released on DVD together with a 60 minute documentary detailing how to make a micro-budget award-winning feature.